opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - none of the small PCB cases prints succeded -> did not stick to bed well
 - started programming distance module: implemented bumper functionality

+### 2019.07.30

+- tried printing small PCB case and had problems again with adhesion
+- repaired bottom Prusa with Sam!!! (hotend replacement)
+- programmed STM32 and managed to have it appearing on the UAVCAN GUI Tools
+- had libcanard partly explained by Sam